RamakrishnaTanam/AirQuality-Insighter/README.md

 This user guide provides step-by-step instructions on how to use the Air Pollution Prediction script in the Amazing-Python-Scripts repository.
 This script uses data from the World Air Quality Index API to predict air pollution levels in a given city.

-**
-Step 1**: Install Dependencies Before you can use the Air Pollution Prediction script, you need to make sure that you have all the necessary dependencies installed.
+**step 1**: Install Dependencies Before you can use the Air Pollution Prediction script, you need to make sure that you have all the necessary dependencies installed.
 This script requires Python 3 and the requests and matplotlib libraries.
 To install these dependencies, open a terminal or command prompt and run the following command: